kondokuro/PyMazeing/README.md

 # PyMazeing

 ## About

-PyMazing is a D&D themed maze generator, with class definitions for the different maze sections, and generator functions.
+PyMazing is a D&D themed maze generator, it includes class definitions for the different maze sections and a few generator functions to create the parts.

-It is intended for level designer enthusiast, this means that the result can be used to render or build playable mazes anywhere.
+It is intended for dungeon, level, or labyrinth design enthusiast, this means that the result can be used to render or build playable mazes anywhere.

-The maze spell provides a base structure for a maze to play in, as a space with a collection interconnected halls with many dead ends and a main path.
-The designer can then focus on placing interesting objectives.
+The maze spell provides a complete structure to play in, this is, a collection of interconnected dead end hallways and a main path; then the designer can then focus on just placing interesting objectives.

-Specific areas would be marked as entrance or exit of the maze in order to define the main path that a traveller must cross to complete it.
+Specific areas would contain entrance or exit from the maze, used for defining the main path that a traveller must cross to complete it.

 The complexity of the maze is based on the number of halls and how many branches each hall can have, as well as how long the halls are.

 ## User Interface